calebnwokocha/satisfier/README.md

    - Under *Link libraries* click the *Add* button to add `libsatisfier.a` file
       ![Dialog Box](img/dialog_box.PNG)
    - When the above dialog box appear, choose *No*
-   - To debug, link again and choose *Yes* in dialog box
+   - To debug, link again and choose *Yes* in the dialog box
 5. **Copy .dll**
    - Comment erroneous code in main function of `client.cpp`
    - Build your project to compile `.exe` executable